hpc/pavilion2/docs/plugins/schedulers.rst

 in parsing the information you get back from the scheduler itself.
 Interfacing that with Pavilion is fairly easy.

-**NOTE:** Pavilion 2.4 will be the *'scheduler'* update release.
-We're going to be revamping how these work to some extent in that release.
-There are notes below in the places this will matter.
-Conversions from <2.4 scheduler plugins to 2.4+ plugins should be fairly trivial.

 .. contents::

 Scheduler Requirements